Likelihood-Based Diverse Sampling for Trajectory Forecasting: Forking Paths Experimental Details

 \subsection{Training Details}

 We train CAM-NF for $200$ epochs with learning rate $10^{-3}$ using Adam optimizer and batch size $64$.
-We train DSF, DSF-TD, and DLow models using mode hyperparameter $K=20$.
-DSF and DLow iterate through the full training set once, while DSF-AF-TD directly optimizes on the test set with a minibatch size of $64$ and $200$ adaptation iterations for every minibatch.
-For all DSF models, through a hyperparameter search , we set $\lambda_d = 10$.
+We train LDS, LDS-TD, and DLow models using mode hyperparameter $K=20$.
+LDS and DLow iterate through the full training set once, while LDS-AF-TD directly optimizes on the test set with a minibatch size of $64$ and $200$ adaptation iterations for every minibatch.
+For all LDS models, through a hyperparameter search , we set $\lambda_d = 10$.
 For all models, we train $5$ separate models using random seeds and report the average and standard deviations.